remusa/renems.com/posts/zero-to-gans-course-project.md

 ---
-path: '/zero-to-gans-course-project'
+path: /zero-to-gans-course-project
-date: '2020-06-27'
+date: 2020-06-27
-title: 'Pytorch - Zero to GANs: Course Project'
+title: "Pytorch - Zero to GANs: Course Project"
-author: 'RMS'
+author: RMS
 tags:
-  - 'machine-learning'
+  - machine-learning
-  - 'deep-learning'
+  - deep-learning
-  - 'zero-to-gans'
+  - zero-to-gans
-  - 'python'
+  - python
-  - 'pytorch'
+  - pytorch
 categories:
-  - 'machine learning'
+  - machine learning
-type: 'BLOG'
+type: blog
 published: true
 ---

+# Pytorch - Zero to GANs: Course Project

 As the last assignment to finish the course, we had to choose an online dataset and apply the concepts learned during the course.